Google Docs’ time has run out!

 Also, Google Docs has no concept of private vs shared notes within the same document.This means that, if you have a shared Google Doc, you need to write personal notes in a second Google Doc or somewhere else.

-End-to-end meeting experience
+No end-to-end meeting experience

 Google Docs only barely covers one stage of the entire meeting journey: note taking.